yannlelorier/Stochastic-processes-network-epidemic/README.md

 ## 2. Context

 As of June 2020, the COVID-19 pandemic is rapidly spreading through the world.
-With this in view, we developerd a program using graph theory to study how a disease spreads through a population, using the classic Gillespie algorithm found [here](https://link.springer.com/content/pdf/bbm%3A978-3-319-50806-1%2F1.pdf).
+With this in view, it may be relevant to study how a disease spreads through a population, using the classic Gillespie algorithm found [here](https://link.springer.com/content/pdf/bbm%3A978-3-319-50806-1%2F1.pdf).

 ## 3. Project Description